Photo ou archives : Fran?ois-Marie Dumas

 Rolling Test Bench

-Throughout its racing career, the Junior Gentleman also served as a test, on which Rumi tried liquid cooling, rotary valves, electronic ignition and expansion chambers.
+Throughout its racing career, the Junior also served as a test, on which Rumi tried liquid cooling, rotary valves, electronic ignition and expansion chambers.
 Powerful, reliable and a pleasure to ride, this excellent spottster was superior to most 250s of its day.
 It had Earles front forks and benefitted from the highly-efficient hub brakes of its predecessor.
 The high performance flywheel magneto and the crankcases had been redesigned in the interest of better cooling.
-The Junior Gentleman remained in production until 1959.
+The Junior remained in production until 1959 with 300 units produced.
+It was then replaced by the Gentleman

 Engine: 125cc ( 42x45mm) air-cooled twin cylinder

-Fuel System: two carburetors with shared float chamber
+Fuel System: two carburetors ?
+18 mm with shared float chamber

 Transmission: 5-speed, chain final drive